fastoch/Networking/Basics.md

 For example, this includes FTP and web browsing.

 The data needs to be in a format that can be easily undesrtood.
 That's what the **Presentation** layer is for.
-Anything related to data formats lives here, such as image and video files.
+Anything related to data formats lives here.
+This layer is responsible for data conversion and formatting.

 The **Session** layer tracks application processes.
 This includes remote procedure calls and service requests.
 Think of this layer as building a session between a local application and a remote one.